In order to receive Unemployment Benefit II, applicants need to satisfy the following criteria:

 Once your application for benefits has been approved, they will always be paid one calendar day before the month of entitlement.
 Example: Your benefits for the month of April will be paid at the end of march.

 A variety of different social security benefits are available, for instance, child benefit, housing benefit or child allowance.
-Some of these benefits cannot be claimed at the same time as Supplementary Unemployment Benefit II.
+Some of these benefits cannot be claimed at the same time as Supplementary citizen´s benefit.

 More information on child benefit can be found on the page Understanding child benefit.